OCamlverse/ocamlverse.github.io/content/quickstart_ocaml_project_dune.md

 How do we add more stuff for `dune` to compile?
 Most of the time, we'll just need to list the libraries we need to use under `libraries`.
-This can include other OCaml libraries from `OPAM`.
+This can include other OCaml libraries from `opam`.

 ## dune_project file